igal-abachi-dev/nextjs-react-tsx-scss-nginx-wordpress/README.md

 ## host headless wordpress REST API
 on vultr hfc cloud [6$/month cheap]

-or on best managed wordpress hosting: kinsta [30$/month](better then wp-engine, vultr , costs more but very optimized)
+or on best managed wordpress hosting: kinsta [30$/month]

+(better then wp-engine, vultr , costs more but very optimized)

 then:
 [use elementor json from wordpress api,in widget translator to html on static site]